 Pressing is an important yet simple step.
 Prepare your shirt with a lint roller for the print.
 It will remove any dirt or dust from the shirt that you might not see with a naked eye.For about 10 to 30 seconds at 30 ° F ,press the t-shirt, sweatshirt, or the garment you want to get printed.
-Then position the paper with a mirror or reflective design on the shirt and cover all four sides of the design with heat transfer tape to ensure the design does not move inside the heat press.
-Before continuing, place the silicone sheets between the shirt to prevent color bleeding.
+Press it to offer a neat surface for further steps.

-4. Pressing through sublimation pressing machines
+1.5 Pressing through sublimation pressing machines

 For sublimation on cotton, you don’t need any special sublimation machine.
 Instead, the one that works with polyester will do the job.